 Our friends at Clever Real Estate make it easy to connect with top-rated real estate agents in Nevada.
 Clever is a free, no-obligation agent matching service that will introduce you to qualified, pre-vetted realtors from trusted brokerages including Keller Williams, RE/MAX, and Coldwell Banker.

-Plus, Clever Cash Back will put 0.5% of the property's sale price back in your pocket after closing.
-In Nevada, where the median price for a single-family home is $454,967, that's up to $2,275!
+Plus, Clever Cash Back will put cash back of the property’s sale price back in your pocket after closing.

 1. The Best Place to Buy Rental Property in Nevada: Henderson